r1jsheth/Instagram-Unfollowers/README.md

 This is one of the easiest way to find your **unfollowers** and **new followers**!
 I have created a simple web-scraper using [BeautifulSoup](<https://pypi.org/project/beautifulsoup4/>).

 Don't worry this app **doesn't require** you to sign in to any 3rd party where you need to sign in.
-Simply follow my instructions and you will be ready to go.
+Simply follow following instructions and you will be ready to go.

 This script stores all your follwers in a file.
 After few days when you create multiple files, you can find difference between files and identify lost followers and gained followers from `fgrep -vxf newFile prevFile` command.